-The principal objectives of the 50-day, Summer 2017 CCE Survey were to survey the northern stock of Pacific Sardine and the northern stock of Northern Anchovy.
-Then, as possible, estimates were also sought for the central stock of Northern Anchovy, Pacific Herring, Jack Mackerel, and Pacific Mackerel.
-The survey extended from the northern end of Vancouver Island to Morro Bay.
-Between the Strait of Juan de Fuca and Cape Mendocino, the 10-nmi transect spacing was sufficient to estimate the abundances of all five small pelagic fish species in the region.
+The principal objectives of the 80-day, Summer 2018 CCE Survey were to survey the northern stock of Pacific Sardine and the northern and central stock of Northern Anchovy.
+Then, as possible, estimates were also sought for Pacific Mackerel, Jack Mackerel, Pacific Herring, and the southern stock of Pacific Sardine.
+With the benefit of favorable weather and few technical problems, Lasker surveyed from the northern end of Vancouver Island to San Diego.
+Between the Strait of Juan de Fuca and Cape Mendocino, the 10-nmi transect spacing allowed the estimation of abundance for all five species of small pelagic fishes in the region.
 Farther south, the 20-nmi spacing covered more of the Jack Mackerel and Northern Anchovy populations that were predominantly in that region.